 The Invasive Species Council is committed to the control of feral animals.
 Native species and ecosystems need protection from the devastating impacts of feral animals.
 But control programs should be well-designed, using the most effective and humane methods, and employing professionals, not amateurs.

+Footnotes: 73 Norris et al. (2005).
 74 Game Council New South Wales (2006).